Mcsavvy/alx-low_level_programming/0x00-hello_world/README.md

 ##### 4-puts.c
 This C program prints out exactly `"Programming is like building a multilingual puzzle` followed by a new line using the `puts`	function

+##### 5-printf.c
+This C program prints out exactly `with proper grammar,but the outcome is a piece of art,` followed by a new line using the `printf` function